 If you think you might have a future with this tenant, it’s time to give them a call.
 Asking a few lifestyle questions can give you the information you need to make a final determination.
 Will they frequently be leaving the property empty while they travel?
 Do they think they might want to get a roommate?
 Do they work odd hours, affecting what times you may be able to stop by?
 Do they have a large dog they’re going to bring with them, and is that dog well behaved?
 If you like what you hear, it’s time to get the lease ready.

 Confused?
 Overwhelmed?
 Need Some Help?

-Screening tenants is a complicated process.
+Tenant screening is a complicated process.
 In fact, every aspect of maintaining a rental is a complicated process.
 If you’re just looking to get some income from your property, you can always turn the job over to a property management company in Tucson.
 That just so happens to be exactly what we do.
 If you need help handling your rentals (especially filling them with great tenants), give us a call.
 We’re very experienced.